1.3.2 Privacy & confidentiality

 In limited circumstances, protected information may also be disclosed if it is in the public interest.

 It is a criminal offence to disclose protected information without authorisation.
 A breach of protected information is punishable by a maximum of 2 years imprisonment.

-Explanation: Confidentiality provisions govern the actions of DHS staff.
+Explanation: Confidentiality provisions govern the actions of Services Australia staff.